 On the tomb of Lorenzo, the effigy of Lorenzo is shown at the top as a brooding introvert, whose face remains in shadow.
-Below him are the sculptures of Dawn and Dusk.
-Dawn suggests the emergence of light.
-Dusk suggests twilight.
+Below him are the sculptures of Day and Night.

 Night is regarded as one of Michelangelo’s finest works.
 The sculpture was based on a classical drawing of Leda.
 There’s no doubt who she is because of the owl and bag of poppies.
 She’s also the only sleeping sculpture.